Imran series: Ali Imran

 Ali Imran is a pivotal character in Imran Series.
 Handsome and bright, the young-man holds MSc, and PhD degrees from Oxford University and has extraordinary sex appeal.
 He always appears comical and moronic, using these features to camouflage himself as one of the stupidest men.
 Always shown acting stupid, insane, and funny, he keeps the readers in hysterics at his every action.
 He never reveals his true side to anyone.
 He usually dresses eccentrically; for example, a pink coat, a light green shirt, a yellow necktie, white pants, and a purple flat hat with a red rose in it is his typical apparel.
 Ibne Safi refers to this as Imran's "Technicolor Outfit."

-Imran is son of Amma Bi and Mr. Abdul-ur-Rahman, Director General of Central Intelligence Bureau and as being from Genghis Khan's bloodline, he has Mongol lineage.
+Imran is son of Amma Bi and Mr. Abdul-ur-Rahman, director general of the Central Intelligence Bureau and as being from Genghis Khan's bloodline, he has Mongol lineage.
 He resides in an apartment with his two most trusted assistants: Sulaiman, the cook, and Joseph Mugunda, his bodyguard.
 He is, most of the time, seen driving a two-seater sports car.

 Imran purposefully keeps multi facets to his personality.
 As Imran—Ali Imran—he acts as an opportunist who can turn either a police informer or a blackmailer as the situation demands.
 A perfect cover to his profession.
 His other most significant personality facet is the Chief of the Secret Services: X-2.
 Only three other characters know his secret: Sir Sultan, Secretary of the Ministry of Internal Affairs; “Black Zero,” or Tahir, who acts as X-2 in Imran’s absence; and Roshi, a long time friend and a trusted partner.
 The other two personalities Imran assumes now and then are the Prince of Dhump, a warlord of a fictitious state known as Dhump, and Rana Tahavvar Ali Sandooqui, a wealthy landlord and businessman.

 Imran works as a normal member of the Secret Service and none of the other members had a slightest clue of his being their chief officer.
 These agents usually laugh him off and sneer at him, but as X-2, they really dread him.
 Imran's favourite agent is Safder Saeed.

 Imran has perfected the art of dodging bullets.
 It is called "Sing Art," which he learns from an international Chinese criminal, Sing Hee.
 Imran calls him Uncle Sing (Chacha Sing) and in return, Sing Hee refers him as nephew.
 His another old time foe is T3B, Theresia Bumble-Bee of Bohemia.
 Theresia has a great crush on him but Imran hardly pay heed to her rather jeer at her sentiments.

 He, like Col. Ahmad Kamal Faridi, has impregnable character vis-à-vis women.
 Due to his naive appearance and innocent looks, women are smitten with him, but he usually gives them a cold shoulder.